flancia-coop/doc.anagora.org/social-coop-cwg.md

 1. Severe ADHD, time is a fluid concept.
 Doing things when I see it is my way of being helpful.
 I will try to dive in less.
 2. Let's put it in the notes that it can happen

+C: Personally I definitely find it helpful when other people take actions!
+Please continue.
+Only suggestion is

+M: That was part of the rationale for

 #### prep for March hackathon